zsiki/ls/doc/source/usersguide.rst

 In the single calculation dialog you can calculate coordinates of single points using trigonometric formulas.

+All calculations can be repeated, the last calculated values will be stored, the previous values are lost.

+A SurveyingCalculation plug-in maintains a log file, a simple text fájl.
+The details of calculations are written to the log.
+The location of the log file can be set in the *config.py*.

+In the different lists of the dialog you can see the fieldbook name and the id beside the point name.
+These are neccessary to distinguis stations if the same station was occupied more then once, or dirctions if the same direction was measured from the same station more then once.

 Orientation
 +++++++++++

+Orientation of stations is neccessary to solve intersection, radial survey and some type of traversing line.
+During the orientation no coordinates are calculated.

+To calculate orientation angle on a station do the followings

 #.
-Click the Single Point Calculations icon.
+Click on the Single Point Calculations icon to open the *Single Point Calculation* dialog.
 #.
-Select the Orientation from the type of Calculations.
+Select the Orientation from the *Calculation* group.
 #.
-Select the Station from the list.
-You can calculate only the orientation of one station at a time.
+Select the station id from the *Station (1)* list.
+You can calculate the orientation of one station at a time.
 #.
-The Target Points list loads automatically.
+The *Target Points* list is filled automatically, directions to known points.
 #.
 Add to Used Points list one or more points which ypu would like to use for the orientation.
 If you would like to change the *Used Points* list, use the Remove button.
 #.
-Click the Calculate button.
+Click on the Calculate button.
 #.
 Result of Calculation displayed automatically in result window.
 #.
 You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.